Commensurating actions of birational groups and groups of pseudo-automorphisms: Birational transformations of surfaces I

 We say that $\partial Z$ is a {\bf{cycle}} if the dual graph is isomorphic to a regular polygon with $\ell$ vertices.
 There are two special cases: when $\partial Z$ is reduced to one component, this curve is a rational curve with one singular point and the dual graph is a loop (one vertex, one edge); when $\partial Z$ is made of two components, these components intersect in two distinct points, and the dual graph is made of two vertices with two edges between them.
 For $\ell= 3, 4, \ldots$, the graph is a triangle, a square, etc.

-{\bf{Gizatullin's original statement.}}-- To describe Gizatullin's article, let us introduce some useful vocabulary.
+{\bf{Gizatullin's original statement.}}-- To describe Gizatullin's article, let us introduce some vocabulary.
 Let $S$ be a projective surface, and $C\subset S$ be a curve; $C$ is a union of irreducible components, which may have singularities.
 Assume that $S$ is smooth in a neighborhood of $C$.
 Let $S_0$ be the complement of $C$ in $S$, and let $\iota \colon S_0\to S$ be the natural embedding of $S_0$ in $S$.
 Then, $S$ is a {\bf{completion}} of $S_0$: this completion is marked by the embedding $\iota \colon S_0\to S$, and its boundary is the curve $C$.
 Following \cite{Gizatullin:1971} and \cite{Danilov-Gizatullin:I,Danilov-Gizatullin:II}, we only consider completions of $S_0$ by curves (i.e.\ $S\smallsetminus \iota(S_0)$ is of pure dimension $1$), and we always assume $S$ to be smooth in a neighborhood of the boundary.
-Such a completion is \begin{itemize} \item[(i)] {\bf{simple}} if the boundary $C$ has normal crossings; \item[(ii)] {\bf{minimal}} if it is simple and minimal for this property: if $C_i\subset C$ is an exceptional divisor of the first kind then, contracting $C_i$, the image of $C$ is not a normal crossing divisor anymore.
+Such a completion is

+\begin{itemize} \item[(i)] {\bf{simple}} if the boundary $C$ has normal crossings; \item[(ii)] {\bf{minimal}} if it is simple and minimal for this property: if $C_i\subset C$ is an exceptional curve of the first kind then, contracting $C_i$, the image of $C$ is not a normal crossing divisor anymore.
 Equivalently, $C_i$ intersects at least three other components of $C$.
 Equivalently, if $\iota'\colon S_0\to S'$ is another simple completion, and $\pi\colon S\to S'$ is a birational morphism such that $\pi\circ \iota=\iota'$, then $\pi$ is an isomorphism. \end{itemize} If $S$ is a completion of $S_0$, one can blow-up boundary points to obtain a simple completion, and then blow-down some of the boundary components $C_i$ to reach a minimal completion.